time-link/timelink-docs/docs/reference/kleio_schema_syntax.md

 - **name**: The name of the group.
 - **description**: A textual description of the group.
 - **source**: The source or parent group this group is derived from.
+This defines an inheritance hierarchy.
-- **position**: A list of fields that define the order of elements in the group.
+- **position**: list of elements that appear after the group name.
+These elements have
 - **also**: Additional fields that are part of the group.
 - **guaranteed**: Fields that are mandatory for the group.
 - **arbitrary**: Other groups that can be included in the current group